 Everything worked out in the end, of course.
-The Nazis were defeated, Juicy Fruit returned to American shelves, and Orbit was retired… before being reborn in the two-thousands… as a sugar-free gum.
+The Nazis were defeated, Juicy Fruit returned to American shelves, and Orbit was retired… before being reborn in the 2000s… as a sugar-free gum.

 Today, the gum bubble shows no signs of bursting.
 The industry cranks out 374 trillion sticks a year.